 The further away from your router you get, the weaker the Wi-Fi signal.
-Therefore, the best option is to place your router as close to your devices as possible, but this is only practical if you have one main area where you tend to use your devices.
+Therefore, the best option is to place your router as close to your devices as possible.
+However, this is only practical if you have one main area where you tend to use your Wi-Fi-enabled devices.

-However, if your router is particularly weak or if your house is particularly big, then you may need to increase the range of those Wi-Fi waves by using Wi-Fi extenders or repeaters.
-These are auxiliary devices that connect to the main router and “repeat” the signal so it covers more area.
+However, if your router’s broadcast is noticeably weak or if your house is particularly large, then you may need to increase the range of those Wi-Fi waves.
+Wi-Fi extenders or repeaters are auxiliary devices that connect to the main router and repeat the signal to cover a greater area.

-You’ve probably never noticed but there are wireless signals all around you wherever you go and they’re passing through you all the time.
-From where?
-Electronic devices, Wi-Fi routers, satellites, cell towers, and more.
+You’ve probably never noticed, but there are wireless signals all around you wherever you go—and they’re passing through you all the time.
+These signals come from our electronic devices, Wi-Fi routers, satellites, cell towers, and more.

-Although Wi-Fi is supposed to be on a different frequency than most of these devices, the amount of radio noise can still cause interference.
-Some common and noteworthy causes of interference include…
+Although Wi-Fi is usually on a different frequency than most of these devices, the amount of radio noise can still cause interference.
+However, you may be able to minimize some common causes of interference.

-Funny enough, Christmas lights (or fairy lights) can be a devious culprit in slowing down your Wi-Fi because these lights can emit an electromagnetic field which interacts with your Wi-Fi band.
-This is especially bad when using lights with the ability to flash.
+Strangely enough, Christmas lights (or fairy lights) can be a devious culprit in slowing down your Wi-Fi.
+The effect is caused by these lights emitting an electromagnetic field that interacts with your Wi-Fi band.
+Flashing lights are particularly problematic.

-You aren’t even safe with modern LED lights because some of them have flashing chips built into each lamp, and these create an interfering electromagnetic field.
+But you aren’t even immune with modern LED lights.
+Some LED strings have flashing chips built into each lamp, and these create an interfering electromagnetic field.

 3. Your Neighbors

-A truth of the modern world is that every household has their own Wi-Fi network, which can cause issues with channel overlap.
-This can be somewhat problematic in a townhouse, but is especially problematic in housing complexes and apartments where there can be many routers within close proximity.
+Nearly every household has its own Wi-Fi network, which can create channel overlap.
+This can cause issues in a townhouse, but is especially problematic in housing complexes and apartments with many routers nearby.

-Which is why it’s important that you pick a good channel in your router settings.
+That’s why it’s crucial that you pick a proper channel in your router settings.
 Modern routers can choose channels for you automatically, but sometimes it’s better to investigate and find the best channel yourself.

-Have you ever left a massive download running on your PC?
-Well, in that case you are probably the cause of your own slow Wi-Fi.
+Have you ever left a large download running on your PC?
+That may be the cause of your slow Wi-Fi.
 Downloading large files can take quite a toll on your Wi-Fi performance.
-Sometimes this can’t be avoided — OS updates can be huge, for example—but if you are running tasks that aren’t urgent, try pausing them.
+Sometimes you can’t avoid this—operating system updates can be massive, for example—but if you’re running tasks that aren’t urgent, try pausing them.

 More likely, however, is that the people on your network—such as friends, roommates, or family members—are participating in bandwidth-heavy activities like gaming and streaming Netflix.
-Fortunately, if this is the case, you can prioritize your own network traffic by enabling Quality of Service in your router settings.
+Fortunately, if this is the case, you can prioritize your network traffic by enabling Quality of Service in your router settings.

-Bonus Fact: Humans are 60% water… and water can slow down radio waves.
-While I’m not suggesting that you remove all the people from your house, do make sure your router is kept out of the main areas where people congregate.
-The impact won’t be earth-shaking, but it could be noticeable.
+As humans are 60 percent water, and water can reduce the frequency of radio waves, people can also pose a connection problem.
+I’m not suggesting that you remove all the people from your house, of course.
+But do make sure to keep your router out of the main areas where people congregate.
+The impact won’t be monumental, but it may be noticeable.